Splaticusamz/timeto-web/README.md

 - Data is persisted between emulator sessions if you use --export-on-exit
 - Use .env.development for local development settings
 - Use .env for production settings
+- Test user credentials are created by setup-auth.js
+- The test user has system admin privileges

 ## Firestore Schema